jsdoc/jsdoc.github.io/content/en/tags-member.md

 Here is an example of using @var, a synonym of @member, to document a (virtual) variable 'foo'.

-{% example "Using @member to document a virtual member" %}
+{% example "Using @var to document a virtual member" %}

 ```js
 /**